Applying and your research proposal

 - The feasibility of your research.
 Can your project be completed in three years?
 What sources will you use, and what methodology or conceptual approaches will you employ?

 To apply to study for a PhD with us, you will need to make a formal application using the University’s online application form.
-We will not be able to process an application until we receive all of the required details, a research proposal and supporting documents.
+We will begin to process your application once we have received all of the required details and supporting documents, including a research proposal.

 Course code (History): HSTR31 (full-time) | HSTT21 (part-time)*